-(iii) Although Trimester 3 option of this unit is open to students at the Melbourne, Geelong and Warrnambool campuses quota restrictions apply.
-This unit is run over a three-week period at the Geelong Waterfront Campus.
-It runs from 10 am til 4pm over 6 days (20th to the 22nd November and the 25th to the 27th November) with an additional day for assessment around on the 11th December 2013.
+(iii) Although Trimester 3 option of this unit is open to students at Burwood (Melbourne), Waurn Ponds (Geelong) and Warrnambool, quota restrictions apply.
+This unit is run at the Waterfront (Geelong) Campus.
+It runs over 6 days between middle to late November with an additional day for assessment around middle of December.
 Students living outside Geelong will need to find accommodation or organise transport.

 Sexuality does not suddenly emerge at secondary schools.
 Primary school age students live in a social context where they are exposed to messages about sexuality on a daily basis in the media through television, music, and advertising and from their peers.
 Sex is often joked about and discussed in derogatory or stereotypical ways.
 The correct information about human sexuality, including the positive aspects, is often kept hidden from children.

 Generally children who receive a comprehensive sexuality education from an

 - Understand and accept with confidence physical and emotional changes